erica-prog/hilton_website/_pages/about.md

 ---

 # PROFILE
-Motivated and data-driven professional pursuing a Master of Science in Data Science at American University with a BSc in Economics from the London School of Economics.
+Motivated and data-driven professional pursuing a Master of Science in Data Science at American University (as a Graduate Merit Scholarship Recipient) with a BSc in Economics from the London School of Economics.
 Experienced in applying analytical and machine learning techniques to solve business and policy problems in industries including finance, energy, and healthcare.
 Demonstrated success in delivering actionable insights, improving operational efficiency, and developing innovative AI-based solutions.
 Strong communicator and collaborator with a passion for ethical, inclusive, and impactful data science.

 ***
 # PROFESSIONAL EXPERIENCE